Songs from the Navel to the Spine (Studies on Squats III), 2022

 Yon Natalie Mik

-Performed by Yon Natalie Mik and students of Nuova Accademia di Belle Arti (NABA) with public audience for the Choreopoethics Program presented as part of the Milano Re-Mapped Summer Festival.
+Performed by Yon Natalie Mik and students of Nuova Accademia di Belle Arti (NABA) with public audience participation.
+Choreopoethics Program presented as part of the Milano Re-Mapped Summer Festival.

 Photos by Lorenzo Palmieri